TruClient/UISamples/MLT1/MLT1_CorrelationChallenge_TCFF1202_v02/README.md

 ![toolbox](https://cloud.githubusercontent.com/assets/10678180/8372687/5081ce02-1bab-11e5-92d9-3456ea6463ca.PNG)

-1. Open the **Toolbox** tab at the right edge of the TruClient Sidebar by clicking it.
+ 1 .Open the **Toolbox** tab at the right edge of the TruClient Sidebar by clicking it.

 ![funver](https://cloud.githubusercontent.com/assets/10678180/8372722/8bf275fe-1bab-11e5-9f13-3754cfcad8f1.PNG)

-2. In the **Functions** tab, drag **Verify** immediately under the web request line.
+ 2 .In the **Functions** tab, drag **Verify** immediately under the web request line.

 ![vistext](https://cloud.githubusercontent.com/assets/10678180/8372244/fd6a7614-1ba6-11e5-8e74-11ad1f83a647.PNG)

-3. In the Property field type "Visible Text", including quote marks around the property name.
+ 3 .In the Property field type "Visible Text", including quote marks around the property name.

 ![verify](https://cloud.githubusercontent.com/assets/10678180/8372159/2e643620-1ba6-11e5-83d3-186fa24e28bd.PNG)

-4. Click on Click to choose an object.
+ 4 .Click on Click to choose an object.

 ![highlightobject](https://cloud.githubusercontent.com/assets/10678180/8372170/3bc0ff24-1ba6-11e5-95c9-1558312837ac.PNG)

-5. Position cursor to highlight (in Green) the control containing the text to be validated.
+ 5 .Position cursor to highlight (in Green) the control containing the text to be validated.

 ![highlightgreen](https://cloud.githubusercontent.com/assets/10678180/8372172/4098a3e4-1ba6-11e5-93c0-f14c6834b0b8.PNG)

-6. Click on the control (when it's in green) to generate this code:
+ 6 .Click on the control (when it's in green) to generate this code:

 ![verifiedobject](https://cloud.githubusercontent.com/assets/10678180/8372173/44bbc686-1ba6-11e5-98c7-c9459b48d3ee.PNG)

-7. Follow the above technique for the remaining steps to confirm that it got back the page that it expected.
+ 7 .Follow the above technique for the remaining steps to confirm that it got back the page that it expected.

 ## Edit Step 1

 1. Click the Toolbar and under Miscellaneous, select **Evaluate JavaScript**.
 2. Click on [Code] to edit
-4. Type in this line to instantiate a variable named **content** to hold the innerHTML obtained from the screen.
+3. Type in this line to instantiate a variable named **content** to hold the innerHTML obtained from the screen.

  ```
  var content = document.getElementById('content-inner').innerHTML;